MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot-sync-errors.md

 | **Error string** | ECS_E_VOLUME_OFFLINE |
 | **Remediation required** | Yes |

-Please verify the volume where the server endpoint is located is attached to the server.
+Please verify that the volume where the server endpoint is located is attached to the server.

 <a id="-2134364007"></a>**Private endpoint configuration access blocked.**